Tornium/tornium/docs/user/bot/assists.rst

 .. _assists:

+Assists are currently in the process of being rebuilt.

 Assist Requests
 ===============
 Members can send requests to other members of the server and to other applicable servers that request members to join the attack and help take down a target.